BSMediaGroup/StreamSuites/README.md

 ---

+## Control-plane and ownership boundaries

+- `core/app.py` remains the streaming runtime authority for event loops, scheduler control, and shutdown.
+- The scheduler may start the Discord runtime but does so in isolation so it can be independently restarted without interrupting streaming workers.
+- Discord control-plane behavior belongs under `services/discord/` and its runtime scaffolding; no Discord logic should live inside `core/app.py`.
+- Dashboard integration is planned (GitHub Pages first, Wix Studio later) and will share interfaces with the Discord control-plane for parity.

 ## Current Platform Status

-- Discord: **ACTIVE** (control-plane runtime and services scaffolded)
+- Discord: **ACTIVE** (optional control-plane runtime and services scaffolded)
 - YouTube: **ACTIVE**
 - Twitch: **ACTIVE**
 - Twitter/X: **ACTIVE**
 - Rumble: **PAUSED** — upstream API protection/DDoS mitigation limits access;
   all code is retained for reactivation when official access/whitelisting is restored.
 No functionality has been removed.
+Rumble chat bot is temporarily paused due to upstream API changes.
+All code is retained and unmodified pending official support.

 ## Rumble integration (paused)